If you’re into the “spirit world,” there is a haunted bridge in Gettysburg PA that should be on your bucket list for 2023.

 Gettysburg resident Mark Nesbit, author of the popular series of books called Ghosts of Gettysburg, says that acre for acre Gettysburg is probably the most haunted place in the United States.

 The haunted Sachs Covered Bridge is just one of the many sites in Gettysburg with ghostly activity.
-If you want to stay at a haunted Gettysburg bed and breakfast, try The Academy.
-This building was used as a hospital during the Battle of Gettysburg.
+If you want to stay at a haunted Gettysburg bed and breakfast, try The Gettysburg Academy or check out any of these historic B&B’s in Gettysburg.

-I hope you enjoy your visit to Gettysburg and to the haunted Sachs Covered Bridge!
+I hope you enjoy your visit and have time to visit this haunted bridge in Gettysburg!

 The Daniel Lady Farm in Gettysburg (Haunted)